gottacatchenall/ms_false_negatives/README.md

 ## Including observation error in interaction predictions

-Here we show how to incorporate imperfect observation (both false-negatives and false-positives) into model predictions of interaction probability.
-Models for interaction prediction typically yield a probability of interaction between each pair of species.
+Here we show how to incorporate uncertainty into model predictions of interaction probability to account for imperfect observation (both false-negatives and false-positives).
+Models for interaction prediction typically yield a probability of interaction between each pair of species,
+$p_{ij}$.
 When these are considered with uncertainty, it is usually model-uncertainty, e.g. the variance in the interaction probability prediction across several cross-validation folds, where the data is split into training and test sets several times.
-Here we introduce a method for resampling interaction probabilities (outlined in figure @fig:resampling_concept) that simulates the observation process with prior estimates of both false-negative and false-positive probabilities to produce an output distribution of interaction probabilities that accounts for observation error.
-We implement this in the software package InteractionUncertaintySampler.jl.
+The method we introduce adjusts the value of a model's predictions to produce a distribution of interaction probabilities, which are adjusted by a given false-negative-rate $p_{fn}$ and false-positive-rate
+$p_{fp}$ (outlined in figure @fig:resampling_concept).
+We describe first how to sample from this distribution of adjusted interaction probabilities via simulation, and show that this distribution can be well-approximated analytically.

 ![(A) The process for estimating the false-negative rate (FNR) for an interaction dataset consisting of $N$ total observed interactions.
 (B) The